adampiskorski/pyconza-regbot/README.md

 * DISCORD_LOG_CHANNEL_ID: The discord channel where bot log messages (errors and successes) will be sent to.
 * DISCORD_HELPDESK_CHANNEL_ID: The help desk channel
 * DISCORD_WELCOME_CHANNEL_ID: The channel used for greetings
+* DISCORD_ANNOUNCEMENT_CHANNEL_ID: The channel that calendar announcements are made in
 * DISCORD_GUILD_ID: The conference's discord server ID (yes, one conference server at a time)
 * DISCORD_REGISTERED_ROLE_NAME: The name of the attendee role
 * DISCORD_REGISTRATION_ROLE: The name of the registration role